You are here

-Founded by a cast of DC dining all-stars in a one-time bakery, Elle quickly made a name for itself in the city's buzzing restaurant scene.
+Founded by a cast of DC dining all-stars in a one-time bakery, Ellē quickly made a name for itself in the city's buzzing restaurant scene and was named one of Bon Appétit's 50 best new restaurants in America in 2018.
 The hybrid cafe-bakery-restaurant on Mount Pleasant Street NW has filled the void of an all-day eatery in the neighborhood, doling out a diverse selection of baked goods (think: from savory focaccias to sweet turnovers) by day and medium plates by night.
 Diners rave about the clam spaetzle, a modern take on an Old Europe staple of egg noodles with littleneck clams and breadcrumbs loaded with flavor, as well as the grilled kimchi toast with spicy XO sauce and homemade labneh.

 Dig in to the Asian nation’s trademark spicy-sweet fare at this family-run spot in an elegantly rehabbed brick townhouse.
 The vivacious owner is often on duty, suggesting dishes like lumpia (spring roll-like appetizers) and rice noodle stir-fries.
 Desserts, many of them fruity, are standouts, and there’s brunch on weekends, too.